formateli/tryton_web_user_react/README.rst

 A simple frontend for *Tryton Web User Module* using *React*.

-        - Tryton server as an API backend.
+  - Tryton server or Flask app with flask_tryton as API backend.
   - User Login and Registration process.
   - Email user verification and password change.
   - User Authentication and Autorization (token management).

 `Tryton <https://tryton.org>`_ is business software, ideal for companies of any size, easy to use, complete and 100% Open Source.